Portsmouth Visual Label Program

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 On this site was born Fitz John Porter (within shouting distance of this marker); Siras Bruce (about 500 feet away, measured in a direct line); Temple Israel (approx. 0.2 miles away); James (Stavers) (approx. 0.2 miles away); The South Church (approx. 0.2 miles away); Joseph & Nancy (Cotton) and their children, Eleazor & James (approx. 0.2 miles away); Portsmouth NH Red Light District (approx. 0.2 miles away); Liberty Pole and Bridge (approx. 0.2 miles away).
 Touch for a list and map of all markers in Portsmouth.

 Credits.
 This page was last revised on August 24, 2016.
-This page originally submitted on August 20, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 204 times since then and 11 times this year.
+It was originally submitted on August 20, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 222 times since then and 8 times this year.
 Photos: 1, 2. submitted on August 20, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.